ipekguler/F1-Telemetry-Dashboard/README.md

 ## BigQuery Sync Script (Python)

-A Python script continuously syncs new data from PostgreSQL to BigQuery.
+A Python script that continuously syncs new data from PostgreSQL to BigQuery.
+Bigquery tables are cleared when a new session begins and populated with new session data.

-### Features:
-- Tracks the latest synced `id` for each table
-- Automatically detects session changes
-- Truncates BigQuery tables on startup and on new session
-- Batches inserts to BigQuery using `insert_rows_json()`

 ## Looker Dashboard

-Check out Looker folder for a snapshot of the live dashboard
+See "looker" folder for a snapshot of the live dashboard.

 ## Setup